chantastic/sites/chan.dev/src/content/lessons/storybook/the-beginners-guide-to-storybook-in-react/outline.md

 ---
-title: "The Complete Beginner's Guide to Storybook 7"
+title: "The Beginner's Guide to Storybook 7 in React"
 date: 2023-09-18
 ---